Suunto D4I Review: A Great All-Around Watch Sized Dive Computer

 It also has a very sophisticated logbook and profile memory to review you recent dives.
 Depending on the sample rate it will record all your important dive data as well as graphical representation of dive profile for about 140 hrs of dive time.
 However, you can also transfer all your dive data to your computer using the optional Suunto DM4 software, which also includes a graphical representation of all your dives.
 You can also upload you dive to movescount.com where you can share your dives with friends.

 What Diver’s Are Saying About the Suunto D4i

-The overall feed back from divers were great.
+The overall feedback from divers was great.
 The majority of divers found the computer very easy to read, intuitive, and don’t require training to operate.
 They were also a few mentions of it being the best choice for people who both scuba dive and free dive.

-Below are a few snippet of what they’re saying.
+Below is a few snippet of what they’re saying.